View Source AWS.BedrockAgentCore (aws-elixir v1.0.11)

 View Source

-Obtains an Workload access token for agentic workloads acting on behalf of user with JWT token
+Obtains a workload access token for agentic workloads acting on behalf of a user, using a JWT token.

 Link to this function